barscp/angularjs-springrest/README.md

 blogger-springrest is a simple blogging type web application.
-Implementation of this can be seen on http://barscp.com

 This website is implemented using the following: